Bailey Zimmerman: Personal life

 Zimmerman is a Christian.
 His parents divorced when he was ten years old.
 He has an older brother Dalton, and younger brother Nicholas.
 Zimmerman has been a lifelong fan of WWE, expressing that he had dreamed of attending an event since childhood but could not afford it growing up.
 He had previously invited Big Show to carry him on his shoulders during his performance at the 58th Annual Country Music Association Awards.

-On February 11, 2023, Bailey performed at BetMGM's West Super Bowl Fest held at the Westgate Entertainment District in Glendale, Arizona.
-However, during his performance of "Rock and a Hard Place", technical difficulties resulted in Bailey losing audio feedback, leading to an unintentional off-key performance.
+On February 11, 2023, Zimmerman performed at BetMGM's West Super Bowl Fest held at the Westgate Entertainment District in Glendale, Arizona.
+However, during his performance of "Rock and a Hard Place", technical difficulties resulted in him losing audio feedback, leading to an unintentional off-key performance.
 This incident garnered significant attention, with a TikTok video capturing the moment amassing over eleven million views.
-Consequently, Bailey faced accusations of being unable to sing.
-Responding to the ensuing backlash on February 15, Zimmerman, acknowledged the incident and issued a public apology.
+Consequently, Zimmerman faced accusations of being unable to sing.
+Responding to the ensuing backlash on February 15, Zimmerman acknowledged the incident and issued a public apology.

-On January 18, 2025, Bailey's performance at the Crash My Playa festival in Cancún sparked concern among fans after he appeared to struggle on stage, leading to noticeable issues in his singing and stage presence.
+On January 18, 2025, Zimmerman's performance at the Crash My Playa festival in Cancún sparked concern among fans after he appeared to struggle on stage, leading to noticeable issues in his singing and stage presence.
 Addressing the incident, Zimmerman admitted to being too intoxicated to perform properly and expressed deep regret for disappointing his fans.

+Legal issues

+Zimmerman faced a felony charge for criminal damage to property and a misdemeanor for falsely obtaining services following the destruction of an Albuquerque hotel room.
+The incident occurred on May 27, 2026, leading local authorities to issue an arrest warrant.
+Investigators stated he caused over $16,000 in damages to a Sandia Resort and Casino suite following a canceled concert over a supposed illness.
+He would issue a public apology statement on June 23, 2026.
+All criminal charges were dropped by Bernalillo County prosecutors after he made full financial restitution.

+Philanthropy

+In 2025, Zimmerman participated in St. Jude Children's Research Hospital Music Gives to St. Jude Kids fundraising campaign, appearing in promotional materials for the charity’s annual shirt initiative.
+He also partnered with Raising Cane's in Nashville to donate 100 bicycles and helmets to children from the Boys & Girls Clubs of Middle Tennessee.